babilonczyk/babilonczyk/README.md

   </p>
 </details>

-`JAN '21` - `FEB '22` - The lemkin.pl project at AGH University of Science and Technology
+`JAN '21` - `FEB '22` - The lemkin.pl project for AGH University of Science and Technology

 <details style='margin: 4px 0 14px 0'>
   <summary>More info</summary>